Supersonic-Sites/leachanel/content/en/services.md

           After booking, a ZOOM meeting link will be sent to you shortly. <br><br>
-      - service: Add-on Treatments
-        desc: Ask us about our Organic Peels.
-Customize your facial to fight hyperpigmentation & acne.
       - service: Kiddie Facial
         desc: >
           <strong>Duration: 45 minutes</strong><br><br>

-          Good for ALL skin types. <br><br>
+          Ages 6-12<br><br>

           In the Kiddie Facial, we'll be focusing on a good cleaning, light exfoliation, & hydratation for the skin resulting in an even glow.
 No extractions.
 No massage included.

           Effective, gentle, and safe for sensitive skin.<br><br>

           For teens with concerns such as breakouts, acne, and redness, etc. the Express Glow Facial is the better option.
+      - service: Add-on Treatments
+        desc: Ask us about our Organic Peels.
+Customize your facial to fight hyperpigmentation & acne.
     cta_link: https://squareup.com/appointments/book/lkzsutw147ekig/LS5KRH7VEZTBB/services
     bg_color: lightgreen
     cta_select: true